Spotlight On Wire Sawing

 IPM began work in September 2003.
 Before customizing a wire saw for the job, IPM reviewed the job conditions.
 An existing 9-foot, 6-inch-diameter concrete bulkhead formed a portion of the 14-foot-diameter plug to be removed in Shaft 4 and the connecting tunnel.
 Access to both sides of the plug was limited.
 Operators would have access on the cutting side of Shaft 4 through an 8 1/2-foot opening in the roof slab and could gain access relatively easily in a normal cage.
 However, in the new Shaft 6, the only opening was 3 1/2 feet wide.

 In-Place Machining team finished the job on time and within budget.
-“We were very satisfied, especially when considering the excess heavy steel encountered and the difficult work environment,” said Tim Beckman, Sr. VP of Diamond Wire Cutting Services at In-Place Machining Company “There was not a single failure or disruption of the special wire saw rig.”
+“We were very satisfied, especially when considering the excess heavy steel encountered and the difficult work environment,” said Tim Beckman, Sr. VP of Diamond Wire Cutting Services at In-Place Machining Company.
+“There was not a single failure or disruption of the special wire saw rig.”
 Beckman attributed a few factors to being awarded the job.
-Specialty wire sawing is a major scope of Cutting Edge Services, and the price was below the originally specified method of water jet cutting.
+Specialty wire sawing is a major scope of In-Place Machining Company, and the price was below the originally specified method of water jet cutting.